- May 4, 2021

 And Diana certainly has a point.
 Programmers are very often thought of as “geeks” and people don’t realize how important their work is for our daily lives.

 Software developers, web developers, frontend and backend developers, freelancers, consultants, and whole development teams—they’re the driving force behind all the great modern products.

-So why should you use a time tracking app if you’re a developer?
+So why should you use a time tracking app if you’re a freelance software developer?
 There are several practical reasons:

 - Work automation and optimization: a good time tracker helps to automate repetitive activities and eliminate tedious paperwork (including paper timesheets)